 Do not use the cover of the front airbag on the front passenger side as a storage area.
 Ensure that the front passenger is correctly seated, e.g. that no feet or legs are propped against the dashboard.
 Otherwise, leg injury could result if the front airbag suddenly deployed.

-Make sure that occupants keep their heads away from the side airbag and do not lean against the head-level airbag; otherwise injuries can occur when the airbag is triggered.
+Make sure that passengers keep their heads away from the side airbag and do not lean against the cover of the head airbag, otherwise injuries can occur when the airbags are triggered. ◀